Include in Daily Diet for Optimal Health

 - Vegetables or spices (optional)

-2. Pour water into the large pot with the bones until the bones are fully covered in water.
+2. Pour water in to the large pot with the bones and gelatin until the bones are fully covered in water.

 3. Add a tablespoon or two of apple cider vinegar or a fresh squeezed lemon